udabasili/devine-store/README.md

 - Authentication
 - Viewing products in categories and adding them to the cart
 - Simulating order checkout with a sample credit card number
-- To test the payment, use 4242 4242 4242 4242 as card number at the checkout
 - Fashion Blog

 ## Tech